777pomingzi/CoPRIS/README.md

-# PRIS
+# CoPRIS

 ## Overview

-PRIS (Partial Rollout with Importance Sampling) is a reinforcement learning (RL) training framework designed to enhance efficiency in large-scale RL post-training.
+CoPRIS (Concurrency-Controlled Partial Rollout with Importance Sampling) is a reinforcement learning (RL) training framework designed to enhance efficiency in large-scale RL post-training.
 It mitigates the long-tail problem from exceptionally long responses by early terminating rollout stages once sufficient trajectories are collected and reusing unfinished trajectories in subsequent rollouts, therefore eliminates idle computation during rollout.
-Additionally, PRIS incorporates cross-stage importance-sampling correction to ensure stable and unbiased optimization when mixing off-policy and on-policy trajectories.
-Together, these designs allow PRIS to achieve lossless throughput gains and scalable performance across model sizes and context lengths, paving the way for more efficient hybrid RL training systems.
+Additionally, CoPRIS incorporates cross-stage importance-sampling correction to ensure stable and unbiased optimization when mixing off-policy and on-policy trajectories.
+Together, these designs allow CoPRIS to achieve lossless throughput gains and scalable performance across model sizes and context lengths, paving the way for more efficient hybrid RL training systems.

 ![framework](partial_pic.png)